NVIDIA/Megatron-LM/examples/data-processing/data_processing.md

 - The script can be extended or modified to support additional tokenization modules or compute targets as needed.

 - Please note that `--compute-target=local or azure` works different way. `--compute-target=azure` submits one shard at a time as a job to process, each of the job assumes they have `--num-proc` cpu cores in the node. `--compute-target=local` uses `--num-proc` to tokenize one single shard.
 If it has more than `--num-proc` shards, it calculates number of concurrent file to be processed by `os.cpu_count()//args.num_proc`.

+- Please note that all of your data need to be under same SAS token.
+So please make sure they are in same container.
+This is actually an intended feature to force user less messy with their data.